garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 immediately.

 I got to work with cleaning up stuff and luckily Grace got home.
-We worked to get her pack'n'plat set up (the mattress cover in her crib was in serious need of the washer) and covered the pad with plastic so that if she did spit again only the sheet would be gone.
+We worked to get her pack'n'play set up (the mattress cover in her crib was in serious need of the washer) and covered the pad with plastic so that if she did spit again only the sheet would be gone.
 Grace moved Gwen off of the